Frequently Asked Questions

-A. We will sign a contract that will state the particulars which were agreed upon during our preliminary meeting.
+We will sign a contract that will state the particulars which were agreed upon during our preliminary meeting.
 This will be personalized to your needs.
-Besides the contract I will agree to uphold the standards set forth in the Code of Ethics by the International Commission of the Accreditation of Professional Genealogists.
-(Please feel free to review the aforementioned Code of Ethics).
+Besides the contract, I will agree to uphold the standards set forth in the Code of Ethics by the International Commission of the Accreditation of Professional Genealogists.
+(Please feel free to review the aforementioned Code of Ethics.)

-A. One of my very first and most fond memories is visiting my ancestral home land.
-I am a first generation American.
+One of my very first and most fond memories is visiting my ancestral homeland.
+I am a first-generation American.
 My parents and siblings immigrated to the United States of America from Ireland.
 This provided a very different upbringing from those of my peers with deep southern roots.
 Knowing from a young age that my genealogy had a stark contrast to those around me, I desired to know more.

-A. At the age of six my homesick mother began to teach me of her home land, our ancestors, and familial culture that was dear to her heart.
+When I was six years of age, my homesick mother began to teach me of her homeland, our ancestors, and the familial culture that was dear to her heart.
 It was from that moment on that I was immersed in stories, paperwork, pictures, and maps of Ireland.
 As I grew older I began to ask others about their families and sought out books to further explore their various family histories in historical contexts as well.

-Q. What are the standards for achieving a Certificate in Family History Research from Brigham Young University-Idaho?
+What are the standards for achieving a Certificate in Family History Research from Brigham Young University-Idaho?